wludh/tutorials/voyant/voyant.md

 ## Text Analysis Resources

 Feeling good about Voyant, but not sure about text analysis?
 The [Text Analysis Coursebook](https://walshbr.com/textanalysiscoursebook/) is a great introduction to working with text in a data-driven way.
+Wondering what's even possible - try [Seven ways humanists are using computers to understand text](https://tedunderwood.com/2015/06/04/seven-ways-humanists-are-using-computers-to-understand-text/).